All Knowledge Games on PlayMemorize

 Define gives you a word and four candidate meanings.
 The trap is that the wrong meanings are usually plausible · all four sound like they could be the right answer to a careless reader.
 Playing Define a few times a week is the lowest-effort vocabulary lift on the site.

-📜 Order by When · chronological ordering
+📜 Ordering · history topic · chronological ordering

-Order by When gives you between two and ten historical events and asks you to drag them into chronological order.
+Ordering · history topic gives you between two and ten historical events and asks you to drag them into chronological order.
 Caesar’s assassination, the printing press, the moon landing.
 The knowledge it builds is the spine of history · once you know roughly when each of fifty world events happened, every new event you read about clips into the timeline rather than floating free.

-📐 Order by Size · magnitude ordering
+📐 Ordering · size topic · magnitude ordering

-Order by Size asks you to sort items · planets, animals, mountains, countries, buildings · from smallest to largest.
+Ordering · size topic asks you to sort items · planets, animals, mountains, countries, buildings · from smallest to largest.
 The cognitive payoff is dual coding: you don’t just learn that an elephant weighs 6 tonnes, you learn it sits between a hippo and a giraffe in the size ranking.

 🕰️ When Did · year-pinning history